feathersjs-ecosystem/feathers-elasticsearch/README.md

 [Joining query `has_parent`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-has-parent-query.html).
 Find all documents which have parent matching the query.
 The `$parent` query is essentially a full-blown query of its own.
 The `$parent` query requires `$type` property.

+**Elasticsearch 6.0 change**

+Prior to Elasticsearch 6.0, the `$type` parameter represents the parent document type in the index.
+As of Elasticsearch 6.0, the `$type` parameter represents the parent relationship name, as defined in the [join field](https://www.elastic.co/guide/en/elasticsearch/reference/6.0/parent-join.html).

 ```js
 query: {